-Place: This lets you relocate a card in a way not covered by other terms, such as from a base to the bottom of your deck. or from the discard pile to your hand.
+Place: This lets you relocate a card in a way not covered by other terms, such as from a base to the bottom of your deck, or from the discard pile to your hand.

-Play: You play a card when it's one of the free cards you get in phase 2, or any time an ability specifically says that you're playing it.
-A card's ability happens when you play it.
+play it.
 When cards are moved, placed, or returned, they're not being played, and their abilities don't happen.

 Return: This means that a card goes back where it came from.
 When a card returns from a base, discard attachments on that card, and put it in its owner's hand.